I recently wrote a post where I came up with 100 life goals.

 However, though it was intended for others, compiling it inevitably got me thinking of my dreams in life too!

 I thought it might be fun to put together a related piece.
-This time, detailing the personal aspirations, dreams and aims I have for my life.
+This time, detailing my personal aspirations, my dreams and the aims I have for my life.

 Hopefully, you might feel in some way inspired by reading about mine.

 Equally, from a selfish perspective, there’s something powerful about writing down the goals in your head.
-When goals remain unspoken, it’s all too easy to (conveniently) ‘forget’ they were ever there.
+When your life’s dreams and goals remain unspoken, it’s all too easy to ‘forget’ they were ever there.

 Telling others about your goals is a crucial step to committing to them.

-With all that said, here you go: my own personal dream list of 50 non-negotiable aspirations.
+With all that said, here you go: my own personal dream list of 37 dreams for the future.

-My Dreams in Life: 37 Non-Negotiable Personal Aspirations and Dream List
+My Dreams in Life: 37 Personal Aspirations and Dream List

 Equally, these goals are awful as far as proper goal-setting goes.